learn-co-students/-SENG-LIVE-phase3-080822/04-intro-to-activerecord/donation_tracker/README.md

 - sum method for the total***
 - donation model

-11. Create a method that will toggle a donations completed status.
-12. Create a method that will sort the list of existing organizations in alphabetical order.
+11. Create a method that will sort the list of existing organizations in alphabetical order.